Does Sunscreen Expire? Sunscreen Expiration Explained

 If your only options are using an expired sunscreen or no sunscreen at all, giving the expired sunscreen a go is the better choice.

-That being said, always try to keep your sunscreen up to date because there are a few reasons why using expired sunscreen is a bad deal.
+That being said, always try to keep your sunscreen up to date because there are a few reasons why using expired sunscreen is a bad idea.

 1) Expired Sunscreen May Not Be Effective